bergesinstitute/graf-method/book-4-unit-2.md

 10. I gave (regalar) her a ring for her birthday.
 11. We explained the idea to them.

-## 5. Explicar en español qué es un objeto directo y qué es un objeto indirecto.
+## 5. Explicar en español qué es un objeto directo y qué es un objeto indirecto

+💂 Explain in Spanish what is a direct object and what is an indirect object.

 Usar ejemplos de verbos que no admiten objeto, verbos que admiten objeto directo, y verbos que admiten objeto directo y objeto indirecto.

+💂 Use examples of verbs that do not admit an object, verbs that admit a direct object, and verbs that admit both direct object and indirect object.